-Adjustment Period: The frequency (in months) that the mortgages in the ARM or Modified Step Rate Giant PC pool will adjust.
+Adjustment Period: The frequency (in months) that the mortgages in the ARM Giant PC pool will adjust.
 For hybrid ARMs, the Adjustment Period is the frequency that the mortgages will adjust after the first interest change date.

 Index: A fluctuating economic indicator specified in the mortgage note, the value of which is used to adjust the note rate of the mortgages in the ARM Giant PC pool.